tlhcelik/Multiple-File-Cryptographer/README.md

 General image to program.

-For crypt any files follow this steps.
+##For crypt any files follow this steps :

 1. Click **select file** button.
 2. Select your file with opened file dialog.